Dmitri Pavlov

 Functorial field theory

-Extended field theories are local and have classifying spaces.
+(with Daniel Grady) Extended field theories are local and have classifying spaces.
+Submitted.

 Sheaf theory